liguiqi/mobile-use/README.md

 ## 🤝 Acknowledgements
 This project benefits from the contributions of:
 - Inspiration from [browser-use](https://github.com/browser-use/browser-use)
-- The large language model for the agent is based on [Qwen2.5-VL](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)
+- The multimodal large language model for the agent is based on [Qwen2.5-VL](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)
 - The Web UI is built on [Gradio](https://www.gradio.app)

 Thanks for their wonderful works.